yasiryagi/helpdesk/proposals/README.md

 #### Funding Requests
 In general, this proposal will include an amount, and a beneficiary.
 This can be used in to fund development, pay winners of competitions, bonus payments for a role, or anything else that requires minting new tokens to a specific individual or group.

-#### Evict Storage Provider
-This allows users to make a proposal to "fire" a Storage Provider that is not performing the role satisfactorily.

-#### Set Storage Role Parameters
-The Storage Provider will be paid by minting new tokens, effectively increasing the tJOY supply.
-The incentive will be to keep both the number of slots, and the size of the individual rewards, as low as possible while maintaining a sufficient service.

 #### Set Max Validator Count
 The Validators are rewarded for producing blocks, and will share the rewards that are minted each era (target 3600 blocks).
 This reward is calculated based on the total issuance, and the amount of tJOY staked by the pool of Validators relative to the total issuance.
 A higher number means smaller rewards for each individual Validator, but set to low and the network grinds to a halt.